5 things to do in the summer in Cheltenham

 It might not be the busy sights of London, but there is plenty to do every summer that makes the town a great cultural hub for visiting students.

-Kim, from INTO University of Gloucester, tells us her top five things to do in Cheltenham in the summer:
+Kim, from the University of Gloucestershire tells us her top five things to do in Cheltenham in the summer:

 Feel nostalgic at a Vintage Fair